knative/specs/test-plan/eventing/trigger-lifecycle-conformance.md

 ```

-## [Pre] Create Trigger with a non addressable Subscriber URI
+## [Pre] Create Trigger with a non resolvable Subscriber URI

-Create a Trigger that have a non addressable Subscriber URI:
+Create a Trigger that have a non resolvable Subscriber URI:

 ```
 kubectl apply -f control-plane/trigger-lifecycle/trigger-no-subscriber.yaml